yashints/beautiful-jekyll/_posts/2017/2017-09-28-integrating-spa-azure-ad.md

 >As a user I want to be able to login to system using my work account

 This is one of the most famous lines in a user story in almost every project's backlog.
-However, sometimes it might be the case that you are responsible to decide which authentication mechanism to be used.
+However, sometimes it might be the case that you are responsible to decide which authentication mechanism to be used.<!--more-->

 {: .box-note}
 **Note:** The source code for this post can be found on my [GitHub repository](https://github.com/yashints/Angular4AzureAD).